eugenevdm/datatill_reviews/README.md

 ## Installation

-Copy all files into /wp-content/plugins/
+Copy all files into `wordpress_installation/wp-content/plugins/`

 When you're done you'll have

-/wp-content/plugins/datatill_reviews
+`wordpress_installation/wp-content/plugins/datatill_reviews`

-Run composer install from the above folder to install Carbon
+Run `composer install` from the above folder to install Carbon

 ## Configuration